ABhayANilGAikwad/aitripplanner/README.md

 # AI Trip Planner

 ## Overview
 AI Trip Planner is a React-based web application designed to help users plan personalized trips efficiently.
 It leverages AI-driven itinerary generation, Google Places Autocomplete for location suggestions, and Firebase for real-time data storage and authentication.
-The application provides an intuitive and engaging user experience with Tailwind CSS and Shaden UI for styling
+The application provides an intuitive and engaging user experience with Tailwind CSS and Shaden UI for styling.

 ## Features
 - 🌍 **User-Friendly Interface**: Simple and intuitive trip planning workflow.